 Current Challenges of Insurance Eligibility Verification

-According to the Centers for Medicare & Medicaid Services (CMS), two-thirds of physician practice revenue is lost due to billing leak, and 30 per cent of claims being denied or rejected on the first submission.
+According to the Centers for Medicare & Medicaid Services (CMS), two-thirds of physician practice revenue is lost due to billing leaks, and 30 percent of claims are denied or rejected on the first submission.

 There are occasions when the team at the healthcare facility who are liable for the insurance verification are saddled with many tasks.
-This includes recording patient check-in details, patient checkout details, answering calls and handling additional responsibility of staff who are on vacation in addition to the insurance eligibility verification.
-The multi-tasking and sheer burden of work also lead to mistakes.
+This includes recording patient check-in details, patient checkout details, answering calls, and handling additional responsibilities of staff who are on vacation in addition to the insurance eligibility verification.
+The multitasking and sheer burden of work also lead to mistakes.